 In my opinion, you can add sausage and cheese to anything and it becomes instantly ten times better.
-Sandwich, omelette, breakfast burrito, I could go on!
+Sandwich, omelet, breakfast burrito, I could go on!
 And these delicious turnovers are no exception.
-Serve these sausage and cheese turnovers as a game day snack or holiday appetizer, and your guests will be very pleased indeed!
+Serve sausage and cheese turnovers as a game day snack or holiday appetizer, and your guests will be very pleased indeed!

 Sausage, onion, and two kinds of cheese are stuffed inside (store-bought!) biscuit dough and folded over to contain all that deliciousness.
 They are then sprinkled with more cheese and baked in the oven until golden brown.